Murder of Warren Barnes: Murder

-On March 1, 2021, about 1:48 p.m., a 911 call was made from Cohee's parents to report a decomposing human head and hands found in his bedroom closet.
+On March 1, 2021, about 1:48 p.m., a 911 call was made by Cohee's mother to report a decomposing human head and hands found in his bedroom closet.
 As police officers arrived at their house, Brian Cohee approached them and immediately confessed to murdering Barnes by saying "I've always wondered what murder felt like".
 He told officers the victim's name, the weapon used, and that he committed the murder under an overpass on Highway 340.

 Cohee was detained and taken to the police station for interrogation.
 He told the interrogator that as he was driving on one of the roads under the overpass on the night of February 27, he saw Barnes sleeping on the ground beside railway tracks that ran between the roads.
 Cohee left his car, put on three layers of gloves, and started stabbing Barnes with a knife.
 According to Cohee, Barnes shouted, "What are you doing, why, why?" in a panic before dying.
 Cohee described himself as "growling" and making "animalistic noises" as he was stabbing Barnes.
 Cohee cut off Barnes's hands and head and put them in plastic bags, which he put in his car.
 Cohee drove them home and hid the bags, then cleaned the blood from his knife and car and went to sleep.
 Cohee compared himself to serial killer Edmund Kemper.
-Cohee confessed to traveling back to the crime scene, collecting the remaining body-parts, putting them in the trunk of his car, and dumping them in the Colorado River, flooding his car in the process.
+Cohee confessed to traveling back to the crime scene, collecting the remaining body parts, putting them in the trunk of his car, and dumping them in the Colorado River, flooding his car in the process.
 His car was towed out of the water by police, and Cohee was allowed to leave the scene without suspicion.
+However, while pulling the car out the police noticed a red liquid resembling blood on the back of the trunk.
 He confessed to taking pictures of Barnes's body before deleting them "because they were evidence".
 The pictures were later recovered from his phone by the authorities.
 After the interrogation, he was arrested on three charges and taken to the Mesa County Detention Facility.